-In this paper, we propose a constraint-based approach for debugging spreadsheets, dubbed CONBUG.
-ConBug's preliminaries ideas have been explained in [10].
+In this paper, we propose a constraint-based approach for debugging spreadsheets, dubbed ConBuG.
 The approach takes as input a spreadsheet and the set of user expectations, and produces as output a set of diagnosis candidates.
 User expectations express the cells that, according the user, reveal failures on the spreadsheet.
 Diagnosis candidates are explanations for the misbehavior in user expectations (an example of a diagnosis candidate is cell B1 and cell C4 are faulty, i.e., explain the faulty observed value in, e.g., cell A100).
-We describe how the approach works and its efficiency using three in-vitro spreadsheets plus a real spreadsheet taken from the large EUSES Spreadsheet Corpus5.
+We describe how the approach works and its efficiency using three in-vitro spreadsheets plus a real spreadsheet taken from the large EUSES Spreadsheet Corpus.